 Genoa lays claim to the largest historic centre of any European city.
-It was one of the leading maritime republics of mediaeval Italy (with Marseilles it remains the largest port in the Mediterranean), and enjoyed a golden age during the seventeenth century.
+It was one of the leading maritime republics of medieval Italy (it remains the largest port in the Mediterranean), and enjoyed a golden age during the 17th century.
 In the 1990s civic improvements and building restorations were undertaken to prepare the city for celebrations connected with the quincentenary of Columbus’s first voyage to the Americas, and the cultural momentum has continued.

-In the earlier seventeenth century, Genoa was artistically the equal of almost anywhere in Italy except for Rome and Naples.
-More than any other Italian school of painting, the Genoese was indebted to the Flemish school: Rubens made a prolonged visit to Genoa in 1605 and Anthony Van Dyck was based there from 1621 to 1627.
+In the earlier 17th century Genoa was artistically the equal of almost anywhere in Italy except for Rome and Naples.
+More than any other Italian school of painting, the Genoese was indebted to the Flemish school: Rubens made a prolonged visit in 1605 and Anthony Van Dyck was based here from 1621 to 1627.
 Many of his paintings remain here.

-Turin, the leading city of Piedmont, was formerly capital of Savoy and later of the kingdom of Sardinia.
-Developed on a grand scale in the seventeenth and eighteenth centuries, the historic centre is laid out on a regular plan with broad avenues and spacious piazzas.
-Architecture is mainly Baroque and classical.
-Guarino Guarini and Filippo Juvarra, among the best architects of their time, worked here for much of their lives.
+Turin’s centre is laid out on a regular plan with broad avenues and piazze of remarkable architectural homogeneity.
+Guarino Guarini (1624–83) and Filippo Juvarra (1678–1736), among the best architects of their time, both worked here for much of their lives.

 Genoa.
 Fly at c.
-9.15am (British Airways) from London Heathrow to Milan Linate.
+10.15am (British Airways) from London Heathrow to Milan Linate.
+Drive to Genoa.
 Upon arrival visit the Villa del Principe with Perin del Vaga frescoes.
 First of three nights in Genoa.

 Genoa.
-In the morning visit the Palazzo Reale which has a magnificent stairway, splendidly furnished rooms and a fine collection of pictures.
-The Cathedral of S. Lorenzo, built 12th–16th centuries, possesses many works of art and a fine treasury.
+In the morning visit the Palazzo Reale, which has a magnificent stairway, splendidly furnished rooms and a fine collection of pictures.
+The Cathedral of S. Lorenzo, built in the 12th–16th centuries, possesses many works of art and a fine treasury.
 See the Via Garibaldi, lined with magnificent palazzi, most from the 16th century.

 Genoa.
 Visit the church of S. Luca with its beautifully decorated interior.
 Palazzo Spinola has good pictures, Van Dycks in particular, and Palazzo Rosso has fine furnishings and excellent pictures.
 See also the adjacent church of the Annunciation and the Piazza S. Matteo, formed by the imposing palaces of the Doria family, which overshadow the small family church of S. Matteo.